This is where my appetite sits – Poem

 Why Is Confessional Poetry Important?
-Well Firstly, Modern Poetry Is A Record Of The Female Experience In A Scale We’ve Not Seen Before
+Partly Because, It’s A Record Of The Female Experience In A Scale Previously Unseen

 Trigger warning: this post mentions harassment and assault.